Does Tummy Tuck Leave Scars?

 Most tummy tucks require an incision made within the belly button.
 Fortunately, because of the way the navel looks, your belly button incision won’t be noticeable.
 Rather, it will blend in with the skin creases in this area.

-#6 – Tummy tuck scars are almost always worth it.
+#6 – Tummy tuck Surgery scars are almost always worth it.

 Plastic surgeons know how impactful this surgery is for their patients.
 Nearly all patients report complete satisfaction with their results and are entirely pleased they got this surgery.
 Even though scars are inevitable with the procedure, it’s also important to look at the wonderful benefits you’ll be getting.

-If you already have a tummy tuck scar that you would like to lessen the appearance of, here are some steps you can take to do this.
+If you already have a tummy tuck scar that you would like to lessen the appearance of, here are some tummy tuck scar treatment steps you can take to do this.

 Protect your tummy tuck incision from the sun.

 An ounce of prevention is worth a pound of cure in this case.
-If you want your tummy tuck scar to be less noticeable, don’t exacerbate its appearance by exposing it to UV rays.
+If you want your tummy tuck scar to be less noticeable, don’t exacerbate its appearance by exposing it to UV rays by putting scar cream on it.

 Try silicone scar sheets.

-Silicone scar sheets have been proven effective at reducing the appearance of scars over time.
+Silicone scar sheets have been proven effective as a tummy tuck scar treatment in reducing the appearance of visible scars over time.
 Use them regularly when allowed to do so by your plastic surgery.
 Scar creams with silicone can also be helpful.

 Don’t stress your incisions while they’re healing.